doooby/admission/README.md

       and also test the arity (-1 = *args)
       'passes nil as argument if resource-arbiter accessed by name-scope' this shouldn't be a thing, validate the resource-rule
 - [ ] docs - explain logging, especialy for rails addon
+- [ ] Admission::Subject - customizable object, that is used to resolve admission to data - like particular region of user